Dealing with “gatekeepers” at work: Beware of Dr. No

 How to cope with them

-When confronted with organizational gatekeepers, what are your options?
+When confronted with genuinely obstructive organizational gatekeepers, what are your options?
 Consider these questions and possibilities:

 1. What can you do on your own authority, without running afoul of gatekeepers and putting your job in jeopardy?
 For example, maybe your idea or project doesn’t need gatekeeping approval under the protocols and policies of your organization.